-- 1. If possible, use the interface of a device to configure it with the settings to export.
-(Directly editing the .ini file risks introducing errors). - 2.
-Use FTP or SCP to retrieve the config.ini from the configured Rack PDU: - To use FTP: - a Open a connection to the Rack PDU using its IP address:
+- 1. If possible, use the interface of a Rack PDU to configure it with the settings to export.
+(Directly editing the .ini file risks introducing errors). - Use FTP or SCP to retrieve the config.ini from the configured Rack PDU: - To use FTP: - a.
+Open a connection to the Rack PDU using its IP address: ftp> open ip address - b.
+Log on using the Super User/Administrator user name and password.c.
+Retrieve the config.ini file containing the settings of the Rack PDU: - ftp > get config.ini The file is written to the folder from which you launched the FTP.
+To retrieve configuration settings from multiple Rack PDUs and export them to the other Rack PDUs, see Release Notes: ini File Utility, version

-'''

-ftp> open ip address

-'''

-- b Log on using the Super User/Administrator user name and password. - c Retrieve the config.ini file containing the settings of the Rack PDU:

-'''

-ftp> get config.ini

-'''

-The file is written to the folder from which you launched the FTP.

-To retrieve configuration settings from multiple Rack PDUs and export them to other Rack PDUs, see Release Notes: ini File Utility, version 2.0, available at www.apc.com.